Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

-Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with Agents having an **Internal** Brain type. **Note:** Do not just close the Unity Window once the `Saved Model` message appears.
+Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with Agents having a **Learning Brain**.
+__Note:__ Do not just close the Unity Window once the `Saved Model` message appears.
 Either wait for the training process to close the window or press Ctrl+C at the command-line prompt.
 If you simply close the window manually, the .bytes file containing the trained model is not exported into the ml-agents folder.

 ### Setting up TensorFlowSharp Support

 Because TensorFlowSharp support is still experimental, it is disabled by default.
 In order to enable it, you must follow these steps.
-Please note that the `Internal` Brain mode will only be available once completing these steps.
+Please note that the `Learning` Brain mode will only be available once completing these steps.

 To set up the TensorFlowSharp Support, follow [Setting up ML-Agents Toolkit within Unity](Basic-Guide.md#setting-up-ml-agents-within-unity) section. of the